Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Park Orchards has 25 active public transport stops, all of which are bus stops.
 These stops are served by two routes that together provide 279 weekly passenger trips.
 Transport accessibility is rated as good, with residents typically located 353 meters from the nearest stop.
-Most residents commute outward due to Park Orchards being primarily residential.
-Car remains the dominant mode of transport at 94%.
-Vehicle ownership averages 2.4 per dwelling, which is above the regional average.
+Most residents commute outward due to its residential nature.
+Cars remain the dominant mode of transport at 94%.
+Vehicle ownership averages 2.4 per dwelling, higher than the regional average.

-According to the 2021 Census, a high 39.3% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 39 trips per day across all routes, equating to approximately 11 weekly trips per individual stop.
+According to the 2021 Census, 39.3% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 39 trips per day across all routes, equating to approximately 11 weekly trips per stop.

 Frequently Asked Questions - Transport